Double The Magic: The Benefits of Having Two Photographers at Your Wedding in Edinburgh

 Varied viewpoints

-Having two photographers at your wedding in Edinburgh allows for the simultaneous capture of multiple angles and shots.
+Having two photographers at your wedding in Edinburgh enables simultaneous capture of multiple angles and shots.

 For example, while one photographer is taking the bride elegantly walking down the aisle during the wedding ceremony, the other can focus on the groom’s emotional response.

-This two-way insurance ensures that you capture all those special moments, with you being able to have an overall view of your wedding day.
+This two-way insurance ensures you capture all those special moments and gives you an overall view of your wedding day.

 Picture the vows being exchanged.
-The first photographer might capture the intimate feelings exchanged between bride and groom, the small rings being given, and the tenderness of their ‘first kiss,’ while the second photographer concentrates on getting the tearful faces of the parents.
+The first photographer might capture the intimate feelings exchanged between the bride and groom, the small rings being given, and the tenderness of their ‘first kiss,’ while the second photographer focuses on capturing the tearful faces of the parents.

-Together, they create a full story, capturing the intimate and the overall aspects of your ceremony beautifully.
+Together, they create a full story that beautifully captures the intimate and overall aspects of your ceremony.

-A single photographer must endure the task of finding the ideal location and the exact time to photograph but is only capable of documenting one moment from one position at a time.
+A single photographer must find the ideal location and the exact time to photograph, but can only document one moment from one position at a time.

 A bride and groom share a kiss during an outdoor wedding ceremony.
 A scenic body of water and cloudy sky are visible in the background.